TomStone76/JavaScript-exercises/README.md

 # JavaScript-exercises

-This is a repository of solved JavaScript practice exercises.
+This is a repository of JavaScript practice exercises that I have been working on.
+As of right now, they are from two sources: the Edabit website and the book Eloquent Javascript.